This article looks at how business intelligence (BI) tools help sales departments to work more effectively and increase revenues.

 3. Sell more to existing customers

 With the help of BI, sales departments can better understand what kinds of products and types of services their customers prefer.
-When certain products are selling better one needs to understand why that is happening and most importantly why other products aren’t performing as well.
+When certain products are selling better, one needs to understand why that is happening.
+Most importantly, why other products aren’t performing as well.
 BI can help to track data and customer demand, which in turn could reveal potential up-sale and cross-sale opportunities.
 For example, if your customer bought a new payroll service, perhaps a company is expanding and you should offer a better project management tool next time you approach that company.

 With rising competition, it became very important to keep existing customers satisfied and have a portion of your future sales coming from them.
 A rule of thumb in successful sales is that retaining existing customers is way cheaper than winning new ones.

 4. More accurate sales forecasts